How Hard is it to Start a Programmer Career? Pros Share Advice

 Some companies do have a hard-and-fast rule about only accepting programmers with computer science degrees.
 Their hiring processes are often handled by recruiters or HR managers who are simply looking to check off a list of requirements when screening candidates.

 Other organizations, especially smaller companies and start-ups, take a more flexible approach.
-Completing college-level programmer training is often enough to get you in the door.
+Completing college-level software development training is often enough to get you in the door.

-In fact, a Stack Overflow survey of professional programmers found that 1 in 4 do not have a degree.
+In fact, a Stack Overflow survey of professional programmers found that roughly one in four do not have a degree.

 Taka Mineta is one such example.
 He’s a Montreal-based Senior Web Solutions Architect for Toon Boom Harmony, an animation software company.